KevinAst/MyWeb/FireWithin/intro.md

 However I felt something lacking in my faith.
 I actually fell away from God much later in life, and through a series of _(what I believe were miraculous events)_, God called me back into His fold.
-Through the indwelling of the Holy Spirit, I now have a passion to be in His word daily, allowing it to guide my life and decisions.
+Through the empowerment of the Holy Spirit, I now have a passion to be in His word daily, allowing it to guide my life and decisions.

 ## Technology